 Keep in mind that you can’t know in advance what window will be open when the

 .Initialize procedure runs.
-If you’re just initializing variables or menus it doesn’t really matter, but if you your initialize code requires a particular form or window to be open, the code should explicitly make sure the needed window is open, using either the window, openform and/or opensheet statementd.
+If you’re just initializing variables or menus it doesn’t really matter, but if your initialize code requires a particular form or window to be open, the code should explicitly make sure the needed window is open, using either the window, openform and/or opensheet statement.

-If a procedure is already running when the database is open (for example if a procedure uses an opendatabase statement to open another database), the original procedure will pause until the
+If a procedure is already running when a database is opened (for example if a procedure uses an opendatabase statement to open another database), the original procedure will pause until the

 .Initialize code is finished, then resume from where it left off.
 Because of this, it’s best to keep the code in the